Blogs > Lifestyle > Best & Worst Head Shapes for Bald Guys

 Rectangle Head Shape

-A rectangle head shape has the same width from the forehead to the jawline.
-The jawline can be sharp or round, and a bald head makes the face appear longer.
+A rectangle head has consistent width from forehead to jawline, with a face that reads as longer than it is wide.
+A bald head makes the face appear even longer.

 What About Abnormal Head Shapes or Bumps and Lumps?